How we managed to launch a database designer to more than 200,000 users around the world without a budget.

 4. Writing Things Down

-Whatever you use, kanban or checklists, making your work visible is the key to keeping things aligned.
+Whatever you use, kanban or checklists, making your work visible is the key to keeping everyone aligned.

-To keep the whole team on the right track and help new members keep up with us with minimal effort, we wrote down everything related to the project.
+To keep the whole team on the right track and help new members keep up with us effortlessly, we wrote down everything related to the project into Notion.

 What we included in our plan: